matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

-If you look at the RedMonk quadrant, nobody would have said 10 years ago somebody was going to stick a dynamic functional Lisp in the top right of any analyst quadrant of anything.
+If you look at the RedMonk quadrant, nobody would have said 10 years ago somebody was going to stick a dynamic functional Lisp in the top right of any analyst quadrant for anything.
 And that is amazing.
 And I just want to get a quick show of hands.
 How many people here have programmed Clojure professionally?
 Look at that.
-Nobody would have believed that this would be possible.
+Nobody would have believed this would be possible.
 Now you can applaud.
 Go ahead.
 That is good.
 Woohoo!